Find a job or an executive career for newcomers and expatriates in Australia

 What does this mean for newcomers and expatriates looking for work in Australia?

-I have also stated for many years that firstly you must know what type of job you want (if you don't then please pay and get some help to find out what you do want to do with a Career Development professional either in an Outplacement firm that specialises in your industry or with a member of the Career Development Association of Australia) and then you need to find a suitable mentor/advocate to help you find it (this may include paying a professional to assist you - but make a good effort to source a good quality package if you go down this path).
+I have also stated for many years that firstly you must know what type of job you want (if you don’t then please pay and get some help to find out what you do want to do with a Career Development professional either in an Outplacement firm that specialises in your industry or with a member of the Career Development Association of Australia) and then you need to find a suitable mentor or advocate to help you find it (this may include paying a professional to assist you – but make a good effort to source a good quality package if you go down this path).

 What I have also found works particularly well for new arrivals though is to:

 1) Revise your resume/curriculum vitae (CV) to meet the Australian market expectations (this can take several attempts and can require industry specific adjustment from a qualified professional)